-Therapy can feel like a leap into the unknown, and it’s natural to have questions about how it works.
+Therapy can feel like a leap into the unknown, and it’s natural to have questions about what therapy is and what to expect in sessions.

-This page offers a snapshot of what shapes the process—what therapy is, the key factors that contribute to its success, and some tips to help you navigate your own therapeutic journey
+This page offers an overview of how therapy works — what therapy involves, the key factors that contribute to meaningful change, and some guidance to help you feel more prepared as you begin your therapeutic journey.

 📖 Therapy - Origin: Ancient Greek - “Therapeia (θεραπεία)” - Healing